 In this newsletter, we focus on the introduction of the new GST Withholding Regime.

 The Government has lost $1.8 billion in GST revenue between 2012-2017 from phoenixing.
-This occurs when developers complete residential developments and then declare the company insolvent without remitting the required GST from their sales.
+This occurs when developers complete and convey residential developments and then declare the company insolvent without remitting the required GST from their sales.

 To combat this practice, the Government has introduced a GST Withholding Regime which comes into effect on 1 July 2018.
 The changes will affect both buyers and sellers of “new residential premises” eg. new residential vacant land, newly constructed units/townhouses or newly constructed house and land packages.

-What must the Buyer do?
+What must the Buyer’s conveyancer do?

-The Buyer must withhold the GST, by either:-
+As part of the conveyance, the Buyer must withhold the GST, by either:-

 - paying the GST amount to the ATO on or before settlement, or